 Worship is central to community life at the Seminary.
-Wednesday through Friday the community gathers in Caldwell Chapel to encounter God-individually and corporately- through Word and Sacrament.
-On special days during the liturgical year, additional services of worship such as the Service of Lessons and Carols are held; spouses, children and the larger community are especially encouraged to participate in these special services.
+On Thursdays and Fridays, the community gathers in Caldwell Chapel to encounter God-individually and corporately-through Word and Sacrament.
+On special days during the liturgical year, additional services of worship, such as the Service of Lessons and Carols, are held.
+Spouses, children and the larger community are especially encouraged to participate in these special services.
 Regular participation in worship is essential to students' spiritual formation.

 Worship is developed by students, which provides them the opportunity for a worship leadership experience, including opportunities for senior students to preach.
 The community is able to explore new and traditional forms of worship that honor the diversity of worship traditions on the Seminary campus.
-Each Friday there is a service of Word and Sacrament with preaching by a member of the faculty or staff or an invited guest.